Skip to main content

 HomeScholarships

-Barbara L. Halstead Memorial Young Women In Public Affairs (YWPA)
+Young Women in Public Affairs Award

 Jane M. Klausman Women in Business Scholarship

 The Jane M. Klausman Women In Business Scholarship offers financial aid to women undergraduate students and graduate students preparing for careers in business and business management.
 This fund was established by a generous bequest from former Zonta International Parliamentarian, Jane Klausman.
-The Zonta Club of Houston participates in this scholarship, and mails applications to the eight colleges and universities in the Houston area that award business degrees.
+Since the inception of this award in 1998, Zonta has awarded 750 scholarships totaling more than $2 million U.S. to 596 women from 74 countries.

-The Jane M. Klausman application deadline: June 30, 2023.
+The Jane M. Klausman application deadline: July 1, 2024.

 For any questions, please contact our Scholarship Chair at